Patch of Invisibility: Naturalistic Physical Black-Box Adversarial Attacks on Object Detectors: Method

 \textbf{Adversarial detection loss}.
 Detection can be arbitrarily produced by object detectors like YOLO \citep{redmon2016you}.
 We are interested in minimizing two terms for the patch detection $i$: its objectness probability $D^{i}_{obj}$, which specifies the model's confidence regarding whether there is an object or not, and the class probability $D^{i}_{cls}$, which specifies the model's confidence of a specific class.
 In this paper we focused on generating patches that conceal humans.
 Thus, we want to minimize both the objectness $D^{i}_{obj}$ and class probabilities $D^{i}_{cls}$ for our generated patch with respect to the person class, i.e., minimizing the term:

 where $n$ is the population size and $|det|$ is the number of human detections by the model.
 By minimizing $\mathcal{L}_{det}$, we achieve a patch that minimizes the objectness and class probabilities of the target class.

-\textbf{Physical transformations}.
-We have no influence over the adversarial patch's viewpoint, position, or size, with respect to the images.
-In order to enhance the robustness of our adversarial patch, we overlay it onto a human and generate a variety of settings with distinct configurations.
-Furthermore, we subject our created adversarial patch $P$ to various transformations, including rotation, brightness change, and resizing, to mimic the different visual appearances it may adopt in real-world situations.
-The transformations are applied by the Patch Transformer (\autoref{fig:algorithm}).
+During our experiments, we also explored minimizing the objectness probability $D^j_{obj}$ alone.
+However, we observed that this approach yielded inferior results compared to minimizing the product of the objectness and class probabilities.
+The addition of class probabilities better captures the model's overall confidence in detecting the target class, thereby enhancing the effectiveness of the generated patches.
+This observation is substantiated by the plots shown in \autoref{fig:losses-comparison}, which illustrate the performance differences between these approaches.

 \textbf{Smoothness}.
 To promote smoothness in the generated image we apply the term $\mathcal{L}_{tv}$, which represents the total variation loss.
-The calculation of $\mathcal{L}_{tv}$ from a patch $P$ is done as follows:
+The calculation of $\mathcal{L}_{tv}$ from a patch $p\in \mathbb{R}^{3 \times h \times w}$ is done as follows:

-where subscripts $i$ and $j$ refer to the pixel coordinates of patch $P$.
+where subscripts $i$ and $j$ refer to the pixel coordinates of patch $p$.
 A constant value of $\lambda_{tv} = 0.1$ was employed in all experiments presented in this paper.

 \textbf{Classifier guidance}.
-Empirically, we noticed that the patches generated by the generator are very abstract and apparently far from the latent image manifold learned by the generator.
-Thus, we added another loss term in order to make the patch resemble a specific class, by adding a pretrained ResNet-50 \citep{he2016deep} classifier, trained on ImageNet \citep{deng2009imagenet}; this adds regularization and guidance that makes the image similar to a specific class.
+Empirically, we observed that the patches generated by the generator often exhibit highly abstract characteristics, diverging significantly from the latent image manifold encoded by the generator.
+To mitigate this issue and enhance the resemblance of the patch to a specific class, we incorporated an additional loss term.
+Specifically, we introduced a pretrained ResNet-50 classifier \citep{he2016deep}, trained on the ImageNet dataset \citep{deng2009imagenet}, as a regularization mechanism.
+This classifier serves to guide the patch towards a more class-specific appearance.
+It is important to note that the assumption of the attacker having access to a local pretrained classifier, such as ResNet-50, is a standard and widely accepted premise in adversarial attack scenarios, given the ubiquity of such pretrained models in practice.

-\textbf{Realism}.
-To maintain realism we enforce a constraint on the norm of the latent vectors $Z$, which should not exceed a threshold $\tau$.
-By adjusting this threshold we can balance realism versus attack performance.
-We use $\Vert \cdot \Vert_{\infty}$ to constrain $z$, resulting in:
+\textbf{Naturalness}.
+To maintain naturalness we enforce a constraint on the norm of the latent vectors $\textbf{Z}$, which should not exceed a threshold $\tau$.
+By adjusting this threshold we can balance naturalness versus attack performance.
+We use $\Vert \cdot \Vert_{\infty}$ to constrain $\textbf{z}$, resulting in:

 where: